chicodelarosa/relazioni/README.md

     print(matth_corr) # 0.5

 ## Call for Contributions
-The Relationships project welcomes your expertise and enthusiasm!
+The relazioni package welcomes your expertise and enthusiasm!